aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/ConditionalFormattingValue/_index.md

 ## **conditionalFormattingValue**

+           Describes the values of the interpolation points in a gradient scale, dataBar or iconSet.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |